 - removing the anus, rectum and part of the large bowel (colon) - this is called abdominal-perineal resection (APR)

-When do you have surgery
+When do you have surgery?

-You might have surgery:
+You might also have surgery if:

 Your surgeon will send the cancer tissue to the laboratory.
 A specialist doctor (pathologist) examines it under a microscope.
 They check that the border of tissue around the tumour is free of cancer cells.
 This is called a clear margin.

 You need a general anaesthetic for this operation and usually stay in hospital for a few days.